 Okay for Splitting Kindling

 It actually did this better than I expected with seasoned firewood.
 The thin blade slid right rough the grain and was able to cut fibers.
 So for purchased campsite firewood, this axe did alright.

-And I can’t think of a scenario where you have pre-cut firewood but don’t have the ability to bring a slightly larger/heavier hatchet.
+And I can’t think of a scenario where you have pre-cut firewood but can’t bring a slightly larger/heavier hatchet.

 This is not a Carving Axe

-You do have decent control and a nice long edge for carving with this axe.
+You do have decent control and a nice long edge for carving.
 But it’s uncomfortable to use, and the lack of weight in the head makes it really hard to use for anything more than small notches or shaping marshmallow sticks.

 You aren’t going to use this to carve a spoon or anything substantial like that.
 You would be better suited with a normal pocket knife.

 3 Better Options than the Gerber Pack Axe

 There are 3 good options to consider in a similar price point and weight that blow the pack axe away.

 The Fiskars X5